DOPO2/BloggingBuddy/README.md

 A blogging application for iOS devices:

 This app lets users write blog posts along with a featured image.
 They can also view blog articles from all around the world by different users.
+Uses AI to generate 20-word summaries of articles.